LayerXcom/safety-oracle/README.md

 2. Convert the graph to an undirected graph.

-3. Calculate the minimum size of the maximum weighted clique using above formula in O(1) time.
+3. Calculate the minimum size of the maximum weighted clique using the above formula in O(1) time.

-4. Calculate the maximum weigted clique C.
+4. Calculate the maximum weighted clique C.

 5. `t = 2 * W(C) - W(V)`. (`q = n/2 + t/2`)